AVEVA/AVEVA-Samples-OMF/README.md

   </tr>
 </table>

-## Configuring OCS or the PI system to accept OMF messages
+## Configuring AVEVA Data Hub or the PI system to accept OMF messages

-### Sending to OCS
+### Sending to AVEVA Data Hub

 Configure OMF Connection.
-This can be done programmatically, but here are the general steps to do it via the OCS portal:
+This can be done programmatically, but here are the general steps to do it via the AVEVA Data Hub portal:

 If you do not already have a Client-Credentials Client set up to use:

-1. After logging in to OCS, open [Clients](https://cloud.osisoft.com/clients), or follow the link under the section "Security"
+1. After logging in to AVEVA Data Hub, open [Clients](https://datahub.connect.aveva.com/clients), or follow the link under the section "Security"
 1. Under "Client Type", select "Client-Credentials"
 1. Click "Add Client" and either grant the "Account Administrator" role or whatever custom roles are required to create and write data to Streams
 1. Click "Continue," then optionally enter a description and/or update the expiration date for the Client Secret